FAQ2020-07-13T15:37:29+00:00

 • Page numbers included, particularly for book-length works

-• Submitted as a single document rather than multiple chapters or chunks
+• Submitted as a single document rather than multiple chapters or sections

 Getting your file to us

-Upload via our website is preferred. via our online author questionnaire.
-Question welcome to Ross Browne at the Tucson Office.
+Upload via our website is preferred via our online author questionnaire.
+Questions welcome to Ross Browne at the Tucson Office.

 What kind of writer is The Editorial Department best positioned to help?2020-06-22T21:24:03+00:00